-□Elective X Major □Minor JLF 2 7 70 If major or minor course, you must complete the Requ iest for Program Change form.
-Registrar's Of Prerequisites: Co-requisites: No prerequisite.
-MUS 1232 (Applied Voice) Course Description (as you want it to appear in the cat For vocal majors only, to be taken concurrently with I MUS 1232.
-A study of the rules of pronunciation for German, French, and English for sin gers through the use of the International Phonetic Alphabet.
-Grading X Standard Letter □P/F □Other (If other, please specify below) Diff. other, piease specify below) or the proposed course, attach a syllabus that include S: a.
+□Elective X Major □Minor Pogiates I If major or minor course, you must complete the Reque st for Program Change form.
+Registrar's Office Prerequisites: Co-requisites: No prerequisite.
+MUS 1232 (Applied Voice) Course Description (as you want it to appear in the catal For vocal majors only, to be taken concurrently with M pronunciation for German, French, and English for sing ers through the use of the International Phonetic Alphabet.
+Grading X Standard Letter □P/F □Other (If o ther, please specify below) For the proposed course, attach a syllabus that includes: a.
 Course subject, number and title b.
 Course description as to appear in catalog c.
 Course goals and/or objectives d.
-Course outline · · e.
-Methods of student performance assessment a f.
-Course bibliography, reading list, and /or listing g of other instructional media Vill this government is Will this course require any special resources such as up nusual maintenance costs, library resources, pecial software, distance learning equipment, etc.?
-Pl ease specify.
-10 · Vill this course require a special classroom (computer l ah smart classroom or laboratory)?
-Pleaso pecify. as) smart classicom, or laboratory): Frease 10 · . ow does this proposal support the University Mission or nis proposal is in line with the university's mission of nu rturing scholastic development, integrity, and ofessionalism, and of the first Goal of the Strategic Plar n: to enhance the creation and delivery of first uality education services.
-We believe that these change es, which will more efficiently use the hours we e allotted for the BME, will strengthen the "solid educa itional foundation" that we purvey to our udents. ease provide a rationale for the need for this new course including the evidence derived from your ogram assessment.
-Assessment evidence may come f from direct and indirect measures of student arning as well as analysis of the current state of the dis scipline. to the state of th nis change, along with the addition of Vocal Diction I and d the deletion of the old Italian Diction, French ction, and German Diction courses, brings the ATU Voca al Music Education curriculum more into line ith current best practices in the teaching of Vocal Diction n.
-Ins current trend is to offer two diction ourses: the first for learning pronunciation patterns for to panish), and the second for studying the more disparate rre romance" languages (Italian, Latin, nglish.
-See accompanying document titled "Arkansas Un niversities' Diction Requirements" for a study of e trends state-wide. are a section requirements for a study of knowledge over two semesters (Italian, Latin, and Spanish in Diction I and French, German, and Registrar's Office in Diction II) rather than the depth of only Italian, French, and German found in the three semester sequence.
+Course outline ad avadvation e.
+Methods of student performance assessment anf.
+Course bibliography, reading list, and /or listing of i.
+Course bibliography, reading list, and for listing (of other instructional media Will this course require any special resources such as uni usual maintenance costs, library resources special software, distance learning equipment, etc.?
+Ple NO · Will this course require a special classroom (computer la b, smart classroom, or laboratory)?
+Please specify.
+NO How does this proposal support the University Mission or U niversity Strategic Planning Goals?
+This proposal is in line with the university's mission of nur professionalism, and of the first Goal of the Strategic Plans quality education services.
+We believe that these changes • are allotted for the BME, will strengthen the "solid educat - · students. ional roundation triat we purvey to our including the evidence derived from your Please provide a rationale for the need for this new course including the evidence derived from your program assessment.
+Assessment evidence may come from direct and indirect measures of student learning as well as analysis of the current state of the discipline.
+This change, along with the addition of Vocal Diction I and Diction, and German Diction courses, brings the ATU Vocal with current best practices in the teaching of Vocal Diction courses: the first for learning pronunciation patterns for tl Spanish), and the second for studying the more disparate paglish.
+See accompanying document titled "Arkansas Uni Music Education curriculum more into line This current trend is to offer two diction he "Romance" languages (Italian, Latin, pronunciation patterns of German, French, and the trends state-wide.

+The overall goal of the department in making this change is to provide vocal students more breadth of knowledge over two semesters (Italian, Latin, and Spanish in Diction I and French, German, and Reglishran's Office in Diction II) rather than the depth of only Italian, French, and German found in the three semester sequence.
 The extra credit hour left over will go to making Vocal Pedagogy a 2 hour course, rather than one hour.
 Commensurately, the separation of Vocal Pedagogy and Vocal Solo Literature will provide students the opportunity to acquire a greater depth of knowledge in those two disciplines (see also forms for Vocal Pedagogy and Vocal Solo Literature).